-\begin{proposition} Depending on the asymptotical regime, the almost sure behavior of $Z$ is given by: \begin{enumerate} \item[(I)] When $n$ is fixed and $k \to \iy$, the output density matrix $Z$ converges almost surely to the maximally mixed state
+\begin{proposition} Depending on the asymptotic regime, the almost sure behavior of $Z$ is given as follows: \begin{enumerate}[(III)] \item[(I)] when $n$ is fixed and $k \to\iy$, the output density matrix $Z$ converges almost surely to the maximally mixed state